arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 |        `I7`        |      `A6`/`PIN_A6`      |
 |        `I8`        |      `A7`/`PIN_A7`      |

+#### Analog Inputs

-The voltage range for each analog or digital input is the following:
+The input voltage range for each analog input terminal is the following:

-- **Analog inputs**: 0 to +10 VDC
+- **Input voltage range**: 0 to +10 VDC
-- **Digital inputs**: 0 to +24 VDC

-The input terminals can be used through the built-in functions of the Arduino programming language.
-To use the input terminals as digital inputs:
+The analog input terminals can be used through the built-in functions of the [Arduino programming language](https://www.arduino.cc/reference/en/).

-- Add the `pinMode(pinName, INPUT)` instruction in your sketch's  `setup()` function.

 To use the input terminals as analog inputs:

 - Add the `analogReadResolution()` instruction in your sketch's `setup()` function.

 The sketch below shows how to monitor analog voltages on Opta™'s input terminals `I1`, `I2`, and `I3`.
 It initializes a serial connection, takes readings from each defined terminal, converts those readings into voltage based on a 12-bit resolution, and outputs these voltage values through the Arduino IDE's Serial Monitor.
 The readings are looped every second, allowing you to monitor changes in real time.

 ```arduino
 /**